ixkael/ixkael.github.io/_posts/2017-01-25-efficiently-sampling-mixture-models-exploration-and-comparison-of-methods.md

 ## Hierarchical uncertainty shrinkage

-The other panels in the figure above show a comparison of the posterior distribution on each $$x_i$$ versus the likelihood function $$p(y_i | x_i)$$.
+The other panels in the figure above show a comparison of the posterior distribution on each $$x_i$$ versus the likelihood function $$p(y_i \vert x_i)$$.
 This is a typical illustration of Bayesian shrinkage: by fitting a model to the population of objects, we in turn improve the individual estimates.
 It doesn't matter that those parameters are latent - they are connected via a hierarchical probabilistic model, so the information gained in one part of the model might actually affect the rest of the model.
 This is a theme that we have explored (and will continue to explore) in other tutorials.

 ## Number of components and multimodality